Home » Plastic Surgery Procedures and Treatments for the Body » Arm Lift (Brachioplasty)

 Extra skin and fat in the upper arms can cause a person significant grief.
 When someone loses weight, inherits bad genes, or simply ages, the upper arm skin can sag, leaving the arms to have a batwing-like appearance.
 Exercise may tighten the muscles and reduce the fat, but it will not improve sagging skin that has lost elasticity.
 The best solution is an arm lift.

 An initial consultation is set-up where we discuss the arm lift procedure, and whether you are a good candidate for the surgery.
 Your medical history is reviewed, and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
 You are given the opportunity to be seen by your own doctor to give the green light for surgery.
-You are asked to stop smoking, if you are a smoker, two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
+You are asked to stop medications that cause bleeding, such as aspirin, or aspirin-like products (Motrin or Ibuprofen), a week before this procedure.
+You are asked to stop smoking two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
 You are given the opportunity to talk to patients who have had the same surgery you are considering.
 We will see you shortly after the surgery (usually in a day or two).
 You are seen regularly after your surgery.
 You are always welcome to come back for follow-up, even years after your surgery, free of charge.

 The appropriate candidate for the arm lift procedure is a patient who has loose skin, or loose skin and excess fat of the upper arm.
-It is important to note that if a patient has good muscle tone, good skin tone, and excess fat of the upper arm, then they may be a better candidate for liposuction of the upper arm without and resection of skin, i.e. arm lift.
+It is important to note that if a patient has good muscle tone, good skin tone, and excess fat of the upper arm, then they may be a better candidate for liposuction of the upper arm.
 In some patients with significant weight loss, there is excess skin as well as residual excess fat of the upper arm.
 In this situation, an arm lift can be combined with adjunctive liposuction to contour the arm.

 The arm lift procedure is about one to three hours long.
 It involves making a Y-shaped or S-shaped incision placed in the upper arm extending from the arm pit to the elbow, depending on the amount and location of the sagging skin.
 The excess skin and fat are removed to create a more aesthetically pleasing, and firmer, upper arm with a Y-shaped or S-shaped scar.